Six nontoxic, safe and natural ways to relieve a headache without resorting to over-the-counter medications with negative long-term side effects.

 There is no need to wash your hair or massage your scalp unless you want to.
 Simply letting the hot water flow over your head and neck works great for dilating those blood vessels in your head and alleviating the throb from a headache.

-Rhodiola is my favorite herb for headaches.
+Rhodiola is an amazing headache reducer.
 It is an adaptogenic food, meaning it helps your body adapt to stress when consumed.
 You can take it as a tincture or in whole form.
 (4)

 There are a few ways to use Rhodiola for headaches.